 - Motivates users to go to the website — emotional triggers may help get users’ attention and create interest.

 7. Create Organized, Easy-to-Read Content

-Good structure guides both users and search engines through your content as smoothly as possible.
+Good structure guides users and search engines through your content as smoothly as possible.
 Each new point should be reflected in H2, H3, and H4 headings.

-Just like headlines, readers like to skim through paragraphs to find the information they need quickly.
+Like with headlines, readers like to skim through paragraphs to find the information they need quickly.
 Vast walls of text are daunting and challenging to scan.

-Nielsen Norman Group’s Eye-Tracking Study revealed that users read in an F-shaped pattern:
+Nielsen Norman Group’s Eye-Tracking Study revealed that users read in an F-shaped pattern.

 Bullet points and numbered lists